 Shopping and Dining

-Three enormous factory outlet shopping centers gained Branson a national ranking for the second largest outlet shopping destination in the nation!
+Enormous factory outlet shopping centers have gained Branson a national ranking for the second largest outlet shopping destination in the nation!
 Several large discount stores and hundreds of unique stores offer a variety of clothing, hand-crafted gifts, house wares, luggage, jewelry, shoes, and other fine assortments at reduced prices.

 The 76 "Strip" and historic downtown offer hundreds of tasty restaurants and appealing shops waiting to be explored.
 Dozens of antique shops and flea markets offer collectibles.
 Custom made and other specialty items from home furnishings to jewelry are readily available at craft villages and arts and craft malls throughout the area.

 Make way to the Branson Landing to take in the splendor of a new $420 million recreational development on Lake Taneycomo.
 Over 140 luxury waterfront condos align with 100 fine dining and retail shops anchored by Bass Pro Shops and Belk.
 Included in the complex is a Hilton 4-star, 260-room convention hotel, and 220,000 square feet convention center with boat marina.

 Stroll down the Branson Landing's boardwalk while being entertained by dozens of street entertainers and two high-tech water fountains.
-The main water fountain features six canons shooting water 120 feet in the air along with 13 fire cannons shooting balls of flame dissipating at 40 feet, with the water and flames synchronized to music.
+The main water fountain features six cannons shooting water 120 feet in the air along with 13 fire cannons shooting balls of flame dissipating at 40 feet, with the water and flames synchronized to music.
 This $8 million fountain was manufactured by Wet Design, the company responsible for several well-known fountains, including the one at the Bellagio Hotel in Las Vegas.

 More live entertainment theaters are located in Branson, Missouri, than anywhere else in the United States.
 The area offers a vast amount of entertainment with more than 45 theaters and 100 shows filled with music, magic, comedy, special effects, animals, trick-riders, water displays and pyrotechnics.